faceyspacey/webpack-flush-chunks/README.md

 ```
 - ***[Babel Plugin Universal Import](https://github.com/faceyspacey/babel-plugin-universal-import)*** is used to make `react-universal-component` as frictionless as possible.
 It removes the need to provide additional options to insure synchronous rendering happens on the server and on the client on initial load.
 These packages aren't required, but usage as frictionless as possible.

 - ***[Extract Css Chunks Webpack Plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin)*** is another companion package made to complete the CSS side of the code-splitting dream.
-It uses the `cssHash` string to asynchronously request CSS assets as part of a "dual import" when calling `import()`.
+Its also a standalone plugin thats great for codesplitting css, with **built-in HMR**

-*If you like to move fast, git clone the [universal-demo](https://github.com/faceyspacey/universal-demo)*.
+ ~~*If you like to move fast, git clone the [universal-demo](https://github.com/faceyspacey/universal-demo)*.~~ We are working on a Webpack 4 demo

 ## How It Works